Featured Image for QID 35017

 Important Words for Relevancy + Content Scores

-1A TS needs to have words that are related to the essay-topic, and here is a list of such words and phrases that you can use to make your own TS.
-All of these words and phrases are directly related to the text of essay prompt, thus giving you several ideas for creating your own TS.
+A TS must have words that relate to the essay topic, so here's a list of words and phrases you can use to compose your own TS.
+All of these come directly from the essay prompt, giving you many ideas for creating your TS.

 • Freedom: Freedom refers to the ability to act, speak, or think without hindrance or restraint.
 For example, children today may have more freedom to choose their activities compared to previous generations.